-Don’t look now, but we are on course to have all our regularly scheduled games played at the time they were initially scheduled!
+Don’t look now, but we are on course to have all our regularly scheduled NFL games played at the time they were initially scheduled in Week 7!
 It’s the small victories people.
 We even get the luxury of Thursday Night Football.
 Hopefully, you read the sarcasm dripping from the word “luxury” because the matchup is another letdown; the New York Giants (1-5) take on the Philadelphia Eagles (1-4-1).
 Despite their putrid records, this game will have first-place implications for the NFC East.

 Another 1-2 week brings us to 2-4 on the season.
 No, it’s not ideal, but that’s the process and we have notched a win each week.
 As usual, there is still more money to be made.
 If anyone is going to win it, it might as well be us, right?